vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_no_tweet_activity_after_login.html.md

 loginBtn.setOnClickListener(new View.OnClickListener() {
       @Override
       public void onClick(View v) {
-	  	<strike>Remove the logic you wrote as part of assignment in the previous lesson</strike>
+	  	<strike>_loginBtn.setText("I am Clicked");</strike>
 		<span class="highlight">//Add following lines
-		Intent intent = new Intent(MainActivity.this, TweetListActivity.class)
+		Intent intent = new Intent(MainActivity.this, TweetListActivity.class);
-		startActivity(intent)</span>
+		startActivity(intent);</span>
       }
   });
 </pre>

+Please import the package **android.content.Intent** for using Intent class in your java code.

 Great.
 You are all set now.
 Run the app.
 You should see the Login screen.
-Hit on the Login button & you should see 'No Tweet Found' screen.
+Hit on the Login button & you should see 'No Tweet Found' screen that you built before.

 You just learnt to use Intents in Android.
 Take a break & celebrate.

-[Insert Image]